daavelar/localstack-ui/README.md

 # Localstack UI

 Localstack UI is a web application designed to provide a user-friendly interface for managing and interacting with Localstack services.
 This project integrates various components such as a frontend, API, Laravel Reverb, Redis, MySQL, and Horizon.

 ## Prerequisites

 - Docker
 - Docker Compose
+- PHP >= 8.2
+- SQLite
+- PHP SQLite extension

 ## Installation